Thomas Hayne Cutbush: Biography

+Accusations

-Contemporary and recent accusations
+Contemporary

 In February 1894, the English newspaper The Sun ran a series of articles accusing Thomas Cutbush of being responsible for the "Jack the Ripper" murders committed in London's East End.
 The public accusations did not give rise to the prosecution of criminal charges against Cutbush, and police hierarchies even defended him, dismissing Cutbush as only being able to commit a single type of crime, that of piquerism, not murder.

 Cutbush's most noted defender was Sir Melville Macnaghten, Chief Inspector of Scotland Yard.
 In a police memorandum, he emphatically rejected the idea that Cutbush could be the killer; he then related the names of three other suspects, outlining the reasons that led him to believe that they were more plausible suspects to occupy the anonymous figure of Jack the Ripper.
-Macnaghton also suggested that Cutbush was closely related to Superintendent Charles Cutbush, who committed suicide in 1896, a few years after retiring from the Metropolitan Police, but in fact they were not related at all.
+Macnaghton also suggested that Cutbush was closely related to Superintendent Charles Cutbush, who committed suicide in 1896, a few years after retiring from the Metropolitan Police.

+Recent

 In more recent times, the name of Thomas Hayne Cutbush returned as a possible suspect of being Jack the Ripper.
 In 1993, author A. P. Wolf made the initial publication with the essay "Jack, the myth: A new look at the Ripper", theorizing that the police covered up the killer's identity.
 The candidate proposed by the author precisely became this individual.
 It is argued that his anonymity as a murderer was achieved thanks to a police conspiracy, interested in not disclosing that the Ripper was a relative of a Scotland Yard Chief.
-This hypothesis had followers, who later gave their support in later works.
+This hypothesis had followers, who gave their support in later works.